Get the first element of a Map in JavaScript

 ])

-const first = Array.from(map)[0] // OR [...map][0]
+const first = Array.from(map)[0] // or [...map][0]

 console.log(first)